Halfway between the Lofoten Islands and Tromsø lies Senja, Norway’s second largest island.

 3 – What is the best accommodation?

-The accommodation from a thousand and one nights that you should consider for your trip to Senja is definitely Hamn i Senja.
+The accommodation from a thousand and one nights that you should consider for your Senja itinerary is definitely Hamn i Senja.

 Choose the accommodation that best suits your needs and let yourself be pampered by all the services offered by the structure.

-We have finished this guide with useful information for organizing a trip to Senja.
+We have finished this guide with useful information for organizing a Senja itinerary.

 I hope I have really helped you in organizing your trip and things to see in Senja.